-The regiment lost 32 killed, 116 wounded, 1 captured and 11 missing of the 416 men engaged in the attack on Marye’s Heights, including Lieutenents Edwin Weller, William Holland and John Sullivan killed and Major Andrew Caraher and Captain Charles Sanborn, wounded.
+The regiment lost 32 killed or mortally wounded, 116 wounded, 1 captured and 11 missing of the 416 men engaged in the attack on Marye’s Heights.
+Lieutenents Edwin Weller, William Holland and John Sullivan were killed and Major Andrew Caraher and Captain Charles Sanborn were wounded.

 After the charge General Edwin Sumner rebuked a soldier for not being in company formation.
 The soldier responded, “This is all my company, sir.”

 The regiment is honored on a monument to the Irish Brigade on the Fredericksburg waterfront at the City Dock.
 From the monument: